yanniboi/party_install_party/README.txt

 When a party is created in the system, whether manually or programmatically, a label is generated for it.
-It is possible to specify how this label is generated by configuring any number of ‘Party Name Label’ plugins.
-Under ‘Label Plugins’ in the Party configuration menu, you can sort and modify settings for these plugins.
-For example, the ‘attached entity field’ label plugin will allow you to use a field from a data set to use for the label - thus a ‘Name’ field on an attached profile2 entity could be used.
+It is possible to specify how this label is generated by configuring any number of 'Party Name Label' plugins.
+Under 'Label Plugins' in the Party configuration menu, you can sort and modify settings for these plugins.
+For example, the 'attached entity field' label plugin will allow you to use a field from a data set to use for the label - thus a 'Name' field on an attached profile2 entity could be used.
 The sorting allows you to choose in which order these labels are applied - thus, for parties that do not have attached users, username will not work, but the pid example will.

-To create your own Party Label plugins, refer to <Developer Documentation Section>
+To create your own Party Label plugins, refer to the Developer Documentation Section.

 Drupal User Integration
 -----------------------
 Stand alone operation is possible using the Profile2 module.
 Optionally, a Drupal user may be attached to a Party.
 This may be helpful when you desire your parties to self-manage their data, be assigned roles, or be granted access to various parts of your site.

 The creation of a user or a user registration can trigger the creation of an associated party.
 You can enable this option by first ensuring that you have Party User enabled.
-Once the module is enabled, you can toggle the option available at ‘User Integration’ in the Party configuration menu.
+Once the module is enabled, you can toggle the option available at 'User Integration' in the Party configuration menu.

 Lastly, you can manually attach existing users when editing a party.
-(UI for this is still being built, programatically it ‘works’)
+(UI for this is still being built, programatically it 'works')

 Panels Integration
 ------------------

 Party provides a number of plug-ins for integrating with panels.
-With a party entity in the panel’s contexts it is possible to use a relationship to add any attached entities to the context stack.
+With a party entity in the panel's contexts it is possible to use a relationship to add any attached entities to the context stack.
 There is also and attached entity content type plug-in that will display any attached entity in a pane.